PaperLove gives you a thorough foundation in paper creativity.

 You’ll start with a thorough introduction to this most useful and versatile of materials.
 Learn how paper works, how it is made and a history of paper-making.
 Explore easy-to-follow instruction to create a range of projects including a found-paper sampler and a book made from ephemera.
 Meet experts Claudine Hellmuth (quirky delightful illustrator) and Barbara Bunke (dream paper shop proprietor.)

 Find out more about all aspects of collage.
 Try different styles and develop your technique.
 Up-cycle and re-purpose beautiful pages.
 Compare notes with like-minded paper collectors.
 Construct an unusual vessel to showcase your skills.
-Sharp cutter Martin O’Neill shares his expertise and humour in the Q&A.

 Get inky with experimental calligraphy, find typography in unexpected places, describe experiences and share adventures in font!
 Meet brilliant word-crafters.
 Discover new depths with a reflective writing exercise.
 Harness the artful power of words on paper.
 The main project is a folded word container – ingenious in its simplicity and fantastically useful.
 You’ll go on to make many more!
 We’re excited to introduce you to Monica Dengo, inspiring gestural mark-maker, in this week’s Inspiration Interview.